 - An indication of any funds you can contribute to the publication or any institutions which may be interested in purchasing bulk copies at a discounted rate.

 - An indication of whether you are submitting your manuscript simultaneously to other publishers, in South Africa or abroad.

 - Suggest suitable peer reviewers.
 Please note that there should be no conflict of interest in your recommendations.
 The final decision of appointing reviewers is that of the publishing committee and your suggestions will be taken into consideration.

 Once we have received a complete proposal as above, it goes before the publishing committee.
 This committee only meets twice a month and we address proposals in the order in which they are received.
 As we have many submissions, yours may not necessarily be put forward at the next committee meeting.
 Please be patient as we follow what is a standard publishing procedure, with a very busy programme and a small team.

-Please note that we do not publish certain categories including fiction, poetry, motivational writing, spiritual or religious inspiration, esoteric and DIY/self-help.
-To find a suitable publisher for these categories, we advise you consult the free online directory of the Publishers’ Association of South Africa www.publishsa.co.za.
+Please note that we do not publish fiction, poetry, motivational writing, spiritual or religious inspiration, esoteric and DIY/self-help.
+To find a suitable publisher for these categories, we suggest you consult the free online directory of the Publishers’ Association of South Africa www.publishsa.co.za.

 Click here to download our submission form.